 When it comes to meats, beef, chicken, pork, and to a lesser extent turkey are frequently used as ingredients and often accompanied by rice and beans.
 They’re stewed, grilled, or fried, with some dishes having creamy sauces that work well with vegetables.
 As a result, Guatemala arguably has the most delicious cuisine among its neighbors in Central America.

 Never leave Central America without sampling all the Guatemalan dishes on this list to have a deeper understanding of the country’s Mayan roots and Spanish colonial influence.

 Tamales are a traditional Mesoamerican dish that dates back to 8,000 to 5,000 B.C.
-They’re made of corn-based dough and steamed in fresh plantain leaves (or corn husks) to give them a rich flavor and aroma.
-They can be filled with various meats, cheeses, fruits, vegetables, chilies, or any other ingredient.
+They’re made with either corn masa or rice flour and steamed in fresh plantain leaves (or corn husks) to give them a rich flavor and aroma.
+They can be filled with various meats, cheeses, fruits, corn, tomatoes, bell peppers, roasted chilies, or any other ingredient.

 Tamales negros are a type of Christmas tamale made with a sweet mole sauce, raisins, and meats like turkey, chicken, or pork.
 Chuchitos (pictured below) are made with thicker masa and wrapped in corn husks.
 A popular street food in Guatemala, they’re filled with a simple tomato sauce and chicken.
 Lastly, tamalitos are small tamales often served with meals.
 They’re eaten like bread and used as a vessel to dip into soups and salads.